daormar/debasher/doc/design_doc_resident.md

 - **Messages read from a FIFO but not yet written to the input log** when a node crashes.
 The reader thread writes each message to the log when it arrives, so this window is only the few microseconds between taking a block from the FIFO and appending it (today it is the whole time a message waits in the inbound queue).
 A message lost in that window is not recovered, since its sender considers it delivered, but the sequence numbers of G5 make the hole detectable (G8).
 - **Stuck but alive.** A node whose brain thread is alive but blocked (infinite loop, deadlock) is not detected today: the heartbeat proves that its threads are alive, not that they make progress.
 Not a goal for now; an extension would be a progress counter in the heartbeat.
 - **Not covered**: non-deterministic `process_data`, effects on external systems beyond "idempotent if repeated", Slurm, machine failure.
 - **`--mirror`** (the debugging tap of a fifo, behind the frontend's "Watch FIFO") is not available in resident programs: declaring it aborts the load of the program, before anything is launched (decided and done on 2026-09-20).
-Resident processes keep their own message log.
+Resident processes keep their own input log.
 - **A node that crashes again right after every relaunch** is not retried forever: after `MAX_RELAUNCH_ATTEMPTS` it is declared permanently failed and the escalation of point 4 applies.

 ### Acceptance: how reliability is shown